 The pen with which the writer flies over the sheet of paper

-Authors who regularly merge with their tools during the writing process report that there is a special connection between them and the writing instrument.
+Authors who regularly merge with their tool during the writing process report that there is a special connection between them and the writing instrument.
 This becomes particularly evident when the fountain pen seems to resist being used by others.
-The ELBWOOD manufactory tries to breathe its own soul into the writing utensil so that the owner can identify with it.
-Not only the handle, the shaft and the lid are individually designed, but also the nib.
+The manufacturer ELBWOOD tries to breathe its own soul into the writing utensil so that the owner can identify with it.
+Not only the handle, the shaft and the cap are individually designed, but also the nib.
 Ultimately, this is what gives wings to the words and leaves a visible trace on the white sheet of paper.
-Various nib materials and shapes are available, the quintessence of which is calligraphy and the art of beautiful writing.
+Various nib materials and shapes are available for this purpose, the quintessence of which is calligraphy and the art of beautiful writing.

 Gold and stainless steel, the most common nib materials